 The Chinese relied on the belief in their culture to help sustain their spirits through centuries of humiliation at the hands of foreign occupiers, and they’re a power on the ascent.

-The Jewish people held fast to their millennia of perseverance to help them whether the brutality of the Second World War, and they survived.
+The Jewish people held fast to their millennia of perseverance to help them weather the brutality of the Second World War, and they survived.

 The Taliban held on to the belief that Islam would prevail over the Great Satan.
 It was an unwavering faith, and they won.